jeremy0x/hashnode-backup/cldj7elxi000209l687kggjgq.md

 Check out the boilerplate on my GitHub repository - [https://github.com/jeremy0x/meta-tag-boilerplate/](https://github.com/jeremy0x/meta-tag-boilerplate/)

-So, whether you're a seasoned veteran or just starting out, this boilerplate is a must-have tool for anyone looking to create a website that's optimized for both users and search engines.
+So, whether you're a seasoned veteran or just starting, this boilerplate is a must-have tool for anyone looking to create a website that's optimized for both users and search engines.
 So go ahead and try it out, and happy coding!